 27. Paid Facebook Ads

 For all those who can afford it and have the finances for it, then Facebook App Install Ads can work wonders for acquiring thousands of downloads.
 Through Paid Installs you can customize each ad and target specific groups of customers and users.

 Facebook Ads give you the opportunity to adjust your budget, so could be a great way to get the ball rolling and test CTA’s, app descriptions and headlines.
 Though Facebook ads can soon become very expensive, it’s a great short-term solution to boost downloads and expand your brand awareness – especially when mixed with organic campaigns.

 28. Sponsored Twitter Posts

 As with Facebook, Twitter is another great platform for boosting your outreach by paying for sponsored App Installs.
 It’s great because you can target your ideal user base by fields such as their interests, country and who they already follow.

 Also, since most Twitter users are active on mobile, they’re already on the right platform to download your App with one click.
 Just be aware that users are often very cautious of sponsored posts, so make sure you spend time building your targetted audience so your app is relevant.
 If you’ve just created a Justin Bieber fan app, for example, you don’t want to promote it to a bunch of 50-year-old Metallica fans.

 29. Join Facebook Groups

-With over 1 billion users, Facebook has managed to cover a diverse range of market and industries.
+With over 1 billion users, Facebook has managed to cover a diverse range of markets and industries.
 You can quickly start to get extensive coverage by joining several Facebook groups belonging to the niche that is relevant to your app.
-These groups if chosen correctly are jam-packed with people who are potential users and can also participate in thought provoking discussions highlighting the benefits of using your App and why they should download it.
+These groups if chosen correctly are jam-packed with people who are potential users and can also participate in thought-provoking discussions highlighting the benefits of using your App and why they should download it.

 30. Create a Video